-The experiment was designed as a $2^4$ factorial laid in a randomised complete block design (RCBD) with three replications per site.
+The experiment was designed as a 24 factorial laid in a randomised complete block design (RCBD) with three replications per site.
 The four factors were population density, rate of nitrogen fertilisation (N rate), cultivar and planting time.
 The population densities used were 40 000 and 90 000 plants ha-1.
 To achieve the former, plants were spaced 0.75 m × 0.33 m and for the latter population density a spacing of 0.75 m × 0.15 m was used.
 N rates were 60 and 250 kg ha-1 both applied as three splits; a third each at planting, 5 weeks after emergence (WAE) and 7 WAE.
 Compound fertilizer 2:3:4 (30) was used as basal dressing at planting while lime ammonium nitrate (LAN) (with 28% N) was used as topdressing.
 The two cultivars tested were DKC61-25 and PAN6777 produced by Monsanto and PANNAR (Pty.)
 Ltd, respectively.
 The former is a short season cultivar taking 55 -70 days to 50% flowering while the latter is a long season cultivar taking 65-85 days to 50% flowering in cool and warm areas.
 The cultivars were among the top performers from ARC regional trials in the two maturity classes (Du Plessis and Bruwer, 2004).
 Two planting times, early and late were used but the actual dates varied with site.
-Differences in planting times were caused by bird damage on emerging seedlings at Sisando and Kalawe, which reduced crop stand to less than 10% of the target, necessitating replanting on 19th December, 2005.
+Differences in planting times were caused by bird damage on emerging seedlings at Sisando and Kalawe, which reduced crop stand to less than 10% of the target, necessitating replanting of the two sites at later dates.
+At Nofemele farm, early planting was on 28th November and late planting on 19th December, 2005.
 At Kalawe, early planting was on 10th December, 2005 and late planting on 1st January, 2006.
 At Sisando, dates were similar to Kalawe with a difference of one day later for each date of planting.